MED0001157212 - This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here.

 The most visible swelling and bruising subside over two to four weeks, but some residual swelling may persist for several weeks or months.
 Nasal congestion gradually improves as the swelling diminishes, allowing for easier breathing.
 Depending on individual healing progress, work and regular activities can often be resumed within a couple of weeks, following the surgeon’s guidance and avoiding activities that may affect recovery.

-In the long term, it may take several months for the nose to stabilise after rhinoplasty fully.
-During this time, the reshaped tissues and structures gradually settle into their final position.
+In the long term, it may take several months for the nose to stabilise fully after a rhinoplasty.
+During this time, the reshaped tissues and structures gradually settle into their final positions.
 Scarring from incisions during the procedure is typically minimal and fades over time.
-Final results vary from person to person and may take time to be apparent.
+Final results will vary from person to person and may take time to become apparent.
 It can take up to a year for the swelling to completely resolve and for the nose to achieve its final shape and appearance.

 Follow-up appointments are essential for monitoring healing progress, removing sutures if necessary, and addressing any concerns or questions.
-It’s crucial to understand that these are general guidelines, and individual recovery processes may vary based on factors such as the complexity of the procedure, unique healing ability, and specific surgeon’s instructions.
-Following the surgeon’s postoperative instructions closely is essential for the best possible recovery and results.
+It’s crucial to understand that these are general guidelines, and individual recovery processes may vary based on factors such as the complexity of the procedure, unique healing ability, and the surgeon’s specific instructions.
+We want to emphasize that following the surgeon’s postoperative instructions closely is essential for the best possible recovery and results.